Sport at Bedales Schools - Ethos

 Block 3 and 4 (Year 9 & 10)

 Sport is a core curriculum subject which is taught in single sex groups by specialist sports staff within the timetable.
-Block 3 and 4 students have four double periods per week, with two compulsory sports lessons and the other two can be either sport or outdoor work.
+Block 3 and 4 students have three double periods per week, with two compulsory sports lessons and the other two can be either sport or outdoor work.
 These take place in the afternoon and this is when team training takes place for our major sports.
 Our aim is to develop successful teams and still allow for maximum participation.

 Block 4 and 5 (Year 10 & 11)